Volkswagen moves to appease angry customers, workers

 CUSTOMER CREDIT

 The automaker posted details of its "goodwill package" at www.vwdieselinfo.com.
-Audi plans to post details of a similar program on Friday.
+Audi plans to post details of a similar programme on Friday.

 VW said the customer offer did not cover models equipped with the 3.0 V6 TDI diesel engine, including the Touareg.
 The company last week told U.S. and Canadian dealers to stop selling certain of those models from 2014-2016 after the U.S. Environmental Protection Agency said that VW group brands had installed illegal devices on some 3.0 V6 diesel models.